clayoster/dnsquery/README.md

 # dnsquery

-This is a simple troubleshooting tool for querying DNS environments to view the IP address that a domain name ultimately resolves to.
+This is a simple web-based troubleshooting tool for querying DNS environments to view the IP address that a domain name ultimately resolves to.
 The code behind this was mainly written to troubleshoot where cached records needed to be purged after IP changes.

 At this point, it's intentionally been designed to not show a high level of detail such as the type of record, etc.